20Bubba20/Painful-Prep/README.md

 Code Milestone 4: The front-end is now usable, but has not been linked up to the back-end yet.
 On `Logan_Branch`, a version of the front-end that connects to the back-end is in development.

-Code Milestone 5: Added unit tests both on the front and backend.
+Code Milestone 5: Added unit tests on the backend.
 Renamed `demo_tool.py` to `one_marker_detect.py` and made two versions, one using Guassians and one without Gaussians.
 Fixed bugs in dimension calculation.

 ## Contributing